edwardjrp/callcenter_manager/README.md

+# Rais / NodeJS / Asterisk VoIP-PBX Callcenter Webapp

+## Overview
+Rails / NodeJS webapp integrated with Asterisk VoIP-PBX for callcenter order taking.
+It interfaces with a thirdpart POS for ordering tasks.

+It uses NodeJS/Express, Backbone and Socket.IO for async comminications for the front-end with the backend VoIP and POS systems.

  #TODO

 - the test for clearing the form if the phone number are the same and the ext are different is not passing